This post was most recently updated on June 1st, 2021

 Tips for once your Soap is Poured

-You may like to sit your mold in a roasting dish or similar as apparently with pure coconut oil soaps sometimes it can overflow and volcano out of its mold as it continues to heat up over the next few hours – I have never had this problem, but it is up to you, don’t say I didn’t warn you!
+You may like to sit your mold in a roasting dish or similar because sometimes with pure coconut oil soaps it can overflow and volcano out of its mold as it continues to heat up over the next few hours – I have never had this problem, but it is up to you, don’t say I didn’t warn you!

 Unlike other bars which need to harden for 24 hours before being cut, coconut oil makes a very hard bar that will be difficult to cut if you let it dry too long.
 Cut as soon as it’s cool and firm.

 In an area with good air flow, place bars on a rack/tray with about an inch of space between them.
 Allow them to dry out and harden for another few days.

 Though you can try your first bar after a couple of days for laundry, it’s best to let them sit for 2-3 weeks to let the conditioning properties fully develop and the lye to fully react out of the bar if you want to use it on your skin.

 This recipe is superfatted to a whopping 20% which leaves it super moisturizing and lush.